WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ## Server functions

 The Interactivity API comes with handy functions that allow you to initialize and reference configuration options on the server.
-This is a great way to leverage many of WordPress's APIs, like nonces, AJAX, and translations.
+This is necessary to feed the initial data that the Server Directive Processing will use to modify the HTML markup before it's send to the browser.
+It is also a great way to leverage many of WordPress's APIs, like nonces, AJAX, and translations.

 ### wp_interactivity_config